khyjb1995/MMS2017FALL/Assignment 3/README.md

-# Halftone Dithering of Gray-Level Images
+# Motion Compensation
-## Assignment 1 Report
+## Assignment 3 Report
 ### Tools
  - Microsoft Visual Studio
  - Github for Desktop
  - OpenCV Library
 #
 ### Assignment Requirements
- - Task 1: Write a program to read images
+ - Task 1: Find motion vector for every 16x16 macroblock on the two input images using the Sequential Search and the 2D Logarithm Search
- - Task 2: Convert color images to gray-level images
+ - Task 2: Output predict frame
- - Task 3: Implement the dithering algorithm
 #
 ### Functions of program
  - Read image from source